matthewjamesr/GraphDBjs-Styled/README.md

 + `source` - unique identifier of the source entity
 + `target` - unique identifier of the target entity
 + `rel` - type of relationship
++ `callback` *(optional)* - callback to be executed after the entities linked.
+The source entity with edges is passed as the single argument to the callback function.

 _**Returns:**_
 Success/fail as boolean.